Xavierj2216/github-tutorial/README.md

 ---
 ## Git vs. GitHub

-**Git**- a version control that keeps "snapshots" of code/work, it doesn't require Github
+**git** - a version control that keeps "snapshots" of code/work, it doesn't require Github

 ---
 **Github**- a open source that stores code in the cloud, helps you visually track changes, it requires Git